poetlifeart/balance/README.md

 The program creates a BST from the main.
 It then uses DSW algorithm to balance the tree.
-The program also produces a before and after drwaing of the tree.
+The program also produces a before and after drawing of the tree.
 You can open the graphic files using windows play media; when trying to open, you are asked if you want to open it since media does not recognize the extention.
 Say yes.
 It is perfectly safe.
 (I used